mui/material-ui/docs/data/base/components/modal/modal.md

 ## Transitions

-The open/close state of the modal can be animated with a transition component.
-This component should respect the following conditions:
+You can animate the open and close states of a modal with a transition component, as long as that component fulfills the following requirements:

 - Be a direct child descendent of the modal.
 - Have an `in` prop.
 This corresponds to the open/close state.